LiliMeng/KD_Tree_Simple/README.md

 Welcome to run the following .cpp files

-PrintAllDataID.cpp            Print out all data ID from a simple text file

 KNNKDTreeUnitTest.cpp      Test CreateKDTree, ExactKNearestNeighbor and ApproximateKNearestNeighbor

 LoadPointsBuildSaveTree.cpp  The required application 1: Load points from a simple text file, build a KD Tree and save the KD Tree to disk

+kNNSearch.cpp     Read a simple text fle and reports the top 3 nearest neighbors using both exact search and BBF approximate search

+PrintAllDataID.cpp            Print out all data ID from a simple text file